 The aisles must not be blocked with any object but the area at the back of the church will provide space for wheelchair users, where there will also be a small number of seats for those who are unable to use the normal benches.
 Sufficient space must be left to maintain the necessary social distancing from other churchgoers.

-Kneeling is not permitted – sitting and standing only please!
+Kneeling is still not permitted – sitting and standing only please!

-The lighting of Votive candles is not permitted.
+The lighting of Votive candles is still not permitted.

-Collection baskets will be available at the church entrance/exit for your weekly envelopes or other contribution.
+Collection baskets will be available at the church entrance for your weekly envelopes or other contribution.